SteveJustin1963/tec-Taxichronos/README.md

 10^-24	yocto	y
 ```

+so we build a circuit/apparatus and attached to tec1 via ADC

 ## Measurement
 time experiment needs time measurements. large time jumps can be checked personally but nano and smaller need finesse.